-The numbers don’t lie: You can succeed as an Amazon seller at any level of education.
-While having a degree tends to result in higher lifetime sales and profits overall, sellers with a high school diploma or less can still rake in millions through FBA.
+The numbers don’t lie: you can succeed as an Amazon seller at any level of education.
+While having at least a high school diploma correlates with higher sales and profits, sellers with a high school diploma or less can still collect significant income through FBA.

-If you’re not sure if college is right for you, take note from highly profitable Amazon sellers.
-Your success could lie with FBA.
+If you’re not sure if college is right for you or you need a career change, take note from highly profitable Amazon sellers: your success could lie with FBA.

 We want to know what you think.
 In what way has formal education helped you (or not) as an Amazon seller?
 Tell us how you learned your best practices in the comments below.

-Data represents insights from Jungle Scout’s 2020 State of the Amazon Seller Report, in which 1,046 Amazon sellers representing all 14 Amazon marketplaces, 93 countries, and all relevant Amazon product categories shared information about their experiences selling on Amazon.
+Data represents insights from Jungle Scout’s 2021 State of the Amazon Seller Report, in which over 4,000 Amazon sellers shared information about their experiences selling on Amazon.